A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: SUBSTATION GRID EQUIPMENT IMPACTS

-Lightening arrestor is a device that is used protect the insulation and conductors from lightening strikes.
-These devices divert the current from lightening surge through the arrestor into the ground.
+Lightning arrestors protect equipment against damaging voltages when lightning strikes.
+These devices divert the current from lightning surge through the arrestor into the ground.

-\textbf{Impact of Climate Change:} Regular operation condition for lightening arrestors are 1) ambient temperatures between -40\degree C and 40\degree C, 2) altitudes of no more than 1000 $m$, and 3) wind speeds should be less than or equal to 34 $m/sec$ \cite{Lightning_arrestor_SN, nfpa_arrestor_light}.
+\textbf{Impact of Extreme Temperature Operations:} Regular operating conditions (from standards that govern performance) for lightning arrestors are 1) ambient temperatures between $-40$\degree C and 40\degree C, 2) altitudes of no more than 1000~m, and 3) wind speeds less than or equal to 34 m/sec \cite{Lightning_arrestor_SN, nfpa_arrestor_light}.
+However, these equipment can be deployed in mountainous regions above 1000~m as well, in which case their derating nature needs to be considered.